Imagine pitching premium products to customers who hardly visit my store. Will that help? Of course, this won’t.

-It doesn’t.
-In fact, you will only shoot up the marketing expenses with minimal or no returns.
 This is where the idea of customer segmentation analysis peeps in.
-This guide is specifically designed to educate you on customer segmentation and how does it help optimize your marketing efforts.
+This guide is specifically designed to educate you on customer segmentation and how it helps optimize your marketing efforts.

-What is Customer Segmentation?
+What is customer segmentation?

 In simple terms, customer segmentation is the process of dividing customers into groups based on certain factors.

-What are the methods for carrying out Customer Segmentation?
+What are the methods for carrying out customer segmentation?

 Segmenting by value